VenturaNotes/Knowledge/- Topics/neovim.md

 - Delete character under cursor and enter insert mode
 	- `cl`
 		- `s` used to do this but this was replaced for the `flash.nvim` plugin
+- Highlight line
+	- `Shift + V`
+		- Pressing `p` afterwards can overwrite selected text with text from clipboard
 - Change a word within a specific block
 	1. Visually select the block of lines (press `V` and use arrow keys or `j/k` to select the lines).
 		- You can also highlight with `S` and then choose the range because you have `flash.nvim` plugin installed.